mogenius/docs/mogenius/docs/Tutorials/create angular.md

 Now choose the repository with the Dockerfile in it from the dropdown menu.

 Select the branch in your repository and the stage in your cloudspace that you want to use.
-Determine the port as specicifed in the Dockerfile.
+Determine the port as specified in the Dockerfile.
 You can optionally add environment variables and change resources such as CPU cores, memory, and persistent storage.
 By default, we have pre-configured these for optimal and efficient use of your resources.
 Make sure to change the port according to your Dockerfile specifications.

 ![enter image description here](https://api.mogenius.com/file/id/9efd6b72-1dff-4a25-9efc-9f7e1cfdfb3d)